Basket Boats and Children on the Beach in Quy Nhon

 Where can I purchase a round basket boat?

-Mondoro, home accessories and home decor company based in Hanoi, has some of these woven boats.
+Mondoro, a home accessories and home decor company based in Hanoi, has some of these woven boats.
 We have made one of these woven boats into a chair.

 You can contact Mondoro by clicking on here to get to their contact page on their website.

-Where can I see or ride one of the Vietnamese round basket boats?
+Where can I see or ride one of the Vietnamese round-basket boats?

 Many places in Hoi An, Danang, or parts of Central Vietnam offer tourists rides on these round Vietnamese basket boats.
 If you are in Hoi An, check out the Hoi An Boat Basket Tour Company.
 You can click here to get to their website.
 Or talk to a local travel agent in Hoi An and they can easily arrange this.